rowanz/turingadvice/data/README.md

 # RedditAdvice2019.

-You can download redditadvice2019 here:
+You can download redditadvice2019 [here](https://storage.googleapis.com/turingadvice/redditadvice2019.jsonl), or by running the following command:

 `gsutil cp gs://turingadvice/redditadvice2019.jsonl .`